previously posted here a year or so ago i thought it good to bring this one back up again.

 Mike Heritage has been an enormous inspiration to me and many others aspiring to be casting instructors and for those continuing to higher levels.

-this recent comment on a Sexyloops thread is a deep reflection on what keeps a lot of us casting instructors going.
+this comment is a deep reflection on what keeps a lot of us casting instructors going.

 it isn’t about making money, it isn’t about fame, it’s about personal development through passion and sharing the little we learn in the hope of inspiring others to develop on their own. it’s a real honor to be your friend Mike, thanks.